26 Things to Create for Your Small Business Using Canva

 Menu: Not just for food!
 This could be a list of all the products/services that you offer.
 Think spas, pet groomers, landscapers, pressure washers, house cleaners...the list goes on.
 You could put these in newspaper boxes as an advertisement or hand out to potential customers.

 Brochure: Another piece that could be handed out at a function, put in newspaper boxes or given to potential customers.
 This would give an overview of your business, what you offer, photos of your work and possibly some testimonials from past customers.
-The tri-fold design is classic and professional!
+The tri-fold design is classic and professional, or if you want to go a more simple route, a front and back rack card is perfect.

 Flyer: Have a special event or sale coming up?
 Flyers are a great way to advertise!
 Easy to design, print and hand out!